 Mr. Ragatz is a managing director at Hellman & Friedman LLC.
 His primary areas of focus are the energy/industrials, financial services and healthcare industries.
-He is a director of Sheridan Holdings, Inc. and Goodman Global, Inc., where he serves as chairman of the board.
+He is a director of Sheridan Holdings, Inc., Associated Materials, LLC, where he serves as chairman of the board, and Goodman Global, Inc., where he serves as chairman of the board.
 Mr. Ragatz was formerly a Director of Texas Genco LLC.
 He was also active in Hellman & Friedman LLC's investments in Arch Capital Group Ltd., Digitas, Inc., Gaztransport et Technigaz S.A.S. and NASDAQ Stock Market LLC.
 Prior to joining Hellman & Friedman LLC in 2001, Mr. Ragatz was employed by Bain Capital in Boston and Sydney, Australia.
 Previously he worked as a management consultant for Bain & Company in San Francisco.
 Mr. Ragatz graduated from Stanford University where he was elected to Phi Beta Kappa.
 He earned an M.B.A. from the Stanford Graduate School of Business.